-13.1 Adult and Youth Interactions
+13.1.
+Adult and Youth Interactions

-WSU Extension Faculty/staff, Volunteers are to avoid where possible, being alone with a single youth.
+WSU Extension faculty/staff and volunteers are to avoid, where possible, being alone with a single youth.
 Youth and adults are not to stay in the same sleeping quarters.
-WSU Extension Faculty/Staff, Volunteers will not, under any circumstances, discipline youth by the use of physical punishment or by failure to provide the basic necessities of care, such as food, water or shelter.
-WSU Extension Faculty/staff, Volunteers may not engage in a romantic relationship with any 4-H member.
+WSU Extension Faculty/Staff, Volunteers will not, under any circumstances, discipline youth by the use of physical punishment or by failure to provide the basic necessities of care, such as food, water, or shelter.
+WSU Extension faculty/staff and volunteers may not engage in a romantic relationship with any 4-H member.

-13.2 Youth Protection Policy - Responsibility to Report
+13.2.
+Youth Protection Policy - Responsibility to Report

 WSU Extension believes in the right of every child to a safe and supportive environment.
 Actions against children that lead or contribute to abuse or neglect are contrary to the values of 4-H. Such actions are inappropriate in any setting, especially where youth are concerned.
 All reasonable effort is made to comply with State of Washington statutes and Washington State University guidelines in this area.
-See the following web site for Washington definitions of child abuse and neglect:
+See the following website for Washington definitions of child abuse and neglect: